 • Unpleasant sensations in the throat and chest area.

-• The appearance of a runny nose first, then bronchospasm.
+• First the appearance of a runny nose, then bronchospasms.

-• Exit with a sharp spastic exhalation of mucus not from the airways, but from the nasopharynx.
+• During sharp spastic exhalations, mucus comes out not from the airways, but from the nasopharynx.

 • Feeling of nausea, unpleasant manifestations in the chest.

 • Symptoms (cough, runny nose) in this case will be short-lived.
 With their help, the body is cleansed of foreign particles.
-After the restoration of the normal state of the mucous membranes, nasal congestion, bronchospasm, and runny nose disappear.
-Such a reaction of the immune system does not indicate the onset of a pathological process, but the inclusion of the protective functions of the body.
+After restoration of the normal state of the mucous membranes, nasal congestion, bronchospasms, and runny nose disappear.
+This reaction of the immune system does not indicate the beginning of a pathological process, but the activation of the body’s protective functions.

-Select a heading Adenoids Angina Uncategorized Wet cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods of treating Sinusitis Folk remedies for cough Folk remedies for rhinitis Runny nose Runny nose in pregnant Runny nose in adults Runny nose in children Otitis treatment Cough drugs Sinusitis Treatments for cough Treatments for the common cold Symptoms of sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis
+Select a category Adenoids Sore throat Uncategorized Wet cough Wet cough In children Sinusitis Cough Cough in children Laryngitis ENT Diseases Traditional methods of treating Sinusitis Folk remedies for cough Folk remedies for the runny nose Runny nose Runny nose in pregnant women Runny nose in adults Runny nose in children Review of drugs Otitis Cough preparations Treatments for Sinusitis Treatments for cough Treatments for the runny nose Symptoms of Sinusitis Cough syrups Dry cough Dry cough in children Temperature Tonsillitis Tracheitis Pharyngitis

 • Runny nose